Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 The nature of the teacher’s reaction in different situations

-1) "Assessment of the professional orientation of the teacher's personality" (T.A.
+1) “Assessment of the professional orientation of the teacher’s personality” (T.A.
 Ratanova, N.F.
-Shlyakhta Psychodiagnostic methods of studying personality. - M., 1998)
+Shlyakhta Psychodiagnostic methods for studying personality. - M., 1998)

-"Assessment of ways of reacting in a conflict" (Thomas test, adapted by N.V.
+“Assessment of ways to respond to a conflict” (Thomas test, adapted by N.V.
 Grishina)

-G.N.
-Kazantseva "Attitudes towards learning and academic subjects"
+Methodology G.N.
+Kazantseva “Attitude to learning and academic subjects”

 Observation, conversation, questioning